 Combined bathymetric surveying data at the 15 permanent transects spans from 2006 to 2023.
 At each transect and for each survey year the cross-sectional parameters, mean bed level, cross-sectional area, and thalweg depth were calculated.
-However, poor data quality from capture from 2006 to 2016 prevented analysis of mean bed level and cross-sectional area during these years (positional quality and extents of data capture).
+However, poor data quality captured from 2006 to 2016 prevented analysis of mean bed level and cross-sectional area during these years (positional quality and extents of data capture).
 In comparison, thalweg data was determined to be of sufficient quality to examine time-series analysis from all survey years.
 Thalweg trend analysis demonstrates a general trend of decreasing depth with time (i.e. infilling) at all transect locations.
 Statistical analysis determined that 40% of transects displayed statistically significant infilling trends.
-All significant trends were from the mid-upper (fluvial and deltaic) reaches of the lake with rates of change ranging from 0.05 m/year to 0.50 m/year, with an average of 0.17 m/year.
-Although not statistically significant the estimated rate of change in the lower (basinal) reaches of the lake ranged from 0.024 m/year to 0.044 m/year.
+All significant trends were from the mid-upper (fluvial and deltaic) reaches of the lake with rates of change ranging from 0.05m/year to 0.50m/year, with an average of 0.17m/year.
+Although not statistically significant, the estimated rate of change in the lower (basinal) reaches of the lake ranged from 0.024m/year to 0.044m/year (BTW 2023).

-The visual lakeshore inspection is completed using a mobile application that captures imagery of erosional features and applies a simple classification attribute of active or stable.
-In 2022-2023, a total of 297 erosional features were captured across the entire length of the lake, consisting of 133 active and 147 stable features.
-Although it is not currently recommended to directly compare data from year to year due to the subjective nature of this dataset, as this dataset is developed (currently limited to three years), time-series analysis and analysis of covariance testing will provide insight into any trends over time and trend slope comparison for active and stable feature counts per year (BTW, 2023).
+The visual inspection is completed using a mobile application that captures imagery of erosional features and applies a simple classification attribute of active or stable.
+In 2023/24, a total of 356 erosional features were captured across the entire length of the lake, consisting of 161 active, 170 stable features and 25 undercutting (BTW 2024).
+There were more erosional features for the current monitoring year than previously when there was a total of 297.
+However, there has been an increase in both active and stable features.
+Although it is not currently recommended to directly compare data from year to year due to the subjective nature of this dataset, as this dataset is developed, time-series analysis and analysis of covariance testing will provide insight into any trends over time and trend slope comparison for active and stable feature counts per year (BTW 2023).